-Sep Jan - May Sep Ref Outcome Action Lead Milestone Dec 20 Apr 21 Aug 21 Dec 21 ¥2 1.2 Local area leaders ensure that the lived experiences of families are reflected within all strategies Review and improve the opportunities for children, young people and their families to share their experiences with Senior Leaders and key staff Participation & Engagement Teams (CCG/SCC) Areas leaders will be confident that we have identified additional opportunities for children, young people and their families to share their experiences so as to strengthen the current practice and identify service that need to be reviewed and coproduced (annual process of review) Create inclusion Champions across SCC and SCCG with the mandate to challenge the accessibility of meetings/spaces/events and projects.
-This will be supported by quarterly meetings with the engagement team, young person's champion and SPCF The voice of young people and families is represented by the Young Person's Champion and Parent Carer Forum representatives at SEND Improvement Board and local area SEND improvement network events to ensure the lived experience is understood and informing decision making Children, young people and their families have regular opportunities through listening events to work with Senior Leaders and key staff across the area to review how services are meeting needs, identify gaps and share ideas The issues experienced by some children and young people in accessing digital options for sharing their views are understood and a plan is in place to address these 1.3 Local area leaders ensure that the lived experiences of families are Develop a robust system so that children, young people and their families know how Children's Commissioner (SCC) 'You said, we did' responses, based on information shared during the last 12 months, are provided to children, young people and their families.
+Sep Jan May Sep Ref Outcome Outcome Action Milestone - Apr 21 - Aug 21 - Dec 21 Y2 1.2 Local area leaders ensure that the lived experiences of families are Review and improve the opportunities for children, young people and their Participation & Engagement Teams (CCG/SCC) Areas leaders will be confident that we have identified additional opportunities for children, young people and their families to share their experiences so as to strengthen the current practice and identify service that need to be reviewed and coproduced (annual process of review) reflected within all strategies their everiences with Senior Leaders and key staff mandate to challenge the accessibility and projects.
+This will be supported by Create inclusion Champions across SCC and SCCG with the mandate to challenge the accessibility of meetings/spaces/events and projects.
+This will be supported by quarterly meetings with the engagement team, young person's champion and SPCF Page 22 The voice of young people and families is represented by the Young Person's Champion and Parent Carer Forum representatives at SEND Improvement Board and local area SEND improvement network events to ensure the lived experience is understood and informing decision making Children, young people and their families have regular opportunities through listening events to work with Senior Leaders and key staff across the area to review how services are meeting needs, identify gaps and share ideas The issues experienced by some children and young people in accessing digital options for sharing their views are understood and a plan is in place to address these 1.3 Local area leaders ensure that the lived experiences of families are Develop a robust system so that children, young people and their families know how Children's Commissioner (SCC) 'You said, we did' responses, based on information shared during the last 12 months, are provided to children, young people and their families.
 Families will be able to see how this has been used and will enable conversations between families and services to move forward